Piotr1215/cloudrumble/README.md

 ### Where is everything stored

-Once installed, docker creates a folder under `/etc/lib/docker/` where all the containers, images, volumes and configurations are stored.
+Once installed, docker creates a folder under `/var/lib/docker/` where all the containers, images, volumes and configurations are stored.

+### Container Layer

+By default all docker image layers are immutable (read-only).
+When container is created using `docker run` command, an additional mutable (read-write) layer is created. **This layer is only there for the duration of container lifetime and will be removed once container exits**.
+When modifying any files in a running container, docker creates a copy of the file and moves it to container layer (COPY-ON-WRITE) before changes are saved.
+Original files as part of the image are never changed.

+### Mounting volumes syntax

+Template: `docker run -v volume_name:<path to store in container> container_name`

+Example: `docker run -v data_vol:/var/lib/nginx_data nginx`

-### Different ways of copying files
+### How to copy files

 Copying files is very easy, first parameter after cp command is source and second destination.